headwirecom/peregrine-cms/docs/public/replication/page-updated.md

 1. The replication status icon gets updated.

 ## Main Course:
-1. Author edits the Site or its associated resources.
+1. Author edits the Page or its associated resources.
 1. Author replicates the Page.
 1. System presents the author with a list of associated resources that will get replicated or updated along.
 The list presents the status change: